eigs/EVSL/README.md

     make clean; make

 **Test programs**:
-      In the directories under TESTS/, you will find makefiles to build sample drivers that test a few different situations.
+   In the directories under TESTS/, you will find a number of directories which contain makefiles to build sample drivers that test a few different situations.

-      For building the drivers for rational filtering solvers and all drivers for generalized eigenvalue problems in TESTS/Gen_* directories, you will also need to modify EXTERNAL/makefile.in, where SUITESPARSE path needs to be provided.
+**CXSparse**
+   SuiteSparse is the default direct linear solver of EVSL, for the rational filtering and generalized eigenvalue problems.
+   CXSparse is included to allow brief tests.
+However, know that it is unstable (can result in incorrect results), and is significantly slower than other direct solvers such as SuiteSparse (see below).
+>  NOTE: CXSparse IS distributed with EVSL, and is Copyrighted by
+>  Timothy Davis.
+It should be noted that much better performance can be
+>  achieved by other direct solvers.
+>  Refer to CXSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]

 **SuiteSparse**:
-      SuiteSparse is the default direct linear solver of EVSL, for the rational filtering and generalized eigenvalue problems.
+   As an replacement for CXSparse, SuiteSparse bindings are provided.
+   Once SuiteSparse is installed, simply swich the DIRECTSOL variable in the makefile.in, and add the path to EXTERNAL/makefile_suitesparse.in.

    EVSL uses SuiteSparse to solve linear systems with (A-SIGMA I) or (A-SIGMA B), and  CHOLMOD for  solving linear systems with B.

    Users can use other solvers by providing the same interface as done for SuiteSparse.
    Follow the examples implemented in EXTERNAL/evsl_suitesparse.c

 >  NOTE:  SuiteSparse is NOT distributed with EVSL, and is Copyrighted by Timothy Davis.
 >  Refer to SuiteSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]